carolina-brager/Social-Media-Android-App/README.txt

 Final Project for CSC 216 - Mobile App Development in Android.

 The goal of the project was to design a social media app.
-The classes are divided into Model, View, and Controller folders.
-The Model folder includes the information for the database of the app.
-The three tables that are in my database are the User table, Post table, and the Favorites table.
-Each of these has a Data Access Object and a respective class for the table.
-The View folder includes all of the activities for the app which are separated into non-logged in activities and logged in activities.
-I did this because there are some functionalities that the logged in activities share.
-The controller folder includes classes for calculation of date of birth and the images used in the app.
+The project uses the Model-View-Controller design pattern for organizaition and separation of concerns.

+Model: includes information for the database of the app.
+View: All of the activites for the app which are separated into non-logged in activties and logged in activities.
+Controller: Classes for calculation of date of birth and for images used in the app.

+The database contains three tables:
+User: Contains information about each user
+Post: Contains information about all of the posts, and has a secondary key of the user who made the post
+Favorites: Contains information about the favorites of a user, has a secondary key of the primary user